space-apes/recursionist-quickstarts/meanQuickstart/angularQuickstart.md

 # Project 1B: Number Guesser
 This project will extend the original number guesser, by both adding extra functionality and following a more sophisticated and flexible design.
 In this variation of the number guessing game, player two is allowed to make up to 5 attempts at guessing the correct number.
-In order for player two to better track how close their guesses are getting, each guess attempt will be represented by it's own instance of a Guess component.
+In order for player two to better track how close their guesses are getting, each guess attempt will be represented by it's own instance of a Guess Component.
 When player two either guesses correctly or runs out of attempts, a sum of deviations from the correct score will be displayed as a way to summarize how close player two was over all attempts.

 ## High Level Changes to Original Number Guessing Game
 - If you haven't done so already, create a good data model to back each Guess Component.
 Definine a new class called Guess